BIOGRAPHY - Under Revision

-At UMKC Dan Jaffe became a friend and mentor.
+At UMKC Professor Dan Jaffe became a friend and mentor.
 Later recognized as a world-class “jazz poet,” Dan was inspiring in the classroom— his rich baritone voice rendering of Auden’s elegy for Yeats changed my life by cementing the thought in me that poems could be both verbally gorgeous and deeply penetrating historically.
 As the co-founder of the BkMk Press, Dan published my first two poetry collections, The Other Side (1973) and Before the Light (1987).
-When I finished my BA and won a Woodrow Wilson Fellowship for the grad school of my choice, Dan told me: “Go to Michigan, study with Donald Hall, and win a Hopwood Award in poetry.”
-So I did all three.
+When I finished my BA and won a Woodrow Wilson Fellowship for the grad school of my choice, Dan said: “Go to Michigan, study with Donald Hall, and win a Hopwood Award in poetry.”
+I did all three.

-A few months after our protest, Shelton and poet Steve Orlen mounted their own reading without inviting me to participate.
-It was a campy recital of Victorian elegies, with the participants wearing period funeral costumes.
-When I called the event pretentious in the Wildcat, the student paper, all hell broke loose, and I became a persona non grata— a badge of honor, I thought.
+A few months after our protest, Shelton and poet Steve Orlen (whose work I came to respect decades later) mounted their own reading without inviting me to participate.
+The event was a campy recital of Victorian elegies, with the readers dressed up in period funeral costumes.
+When I called this pretentious in the Wildcat, the student newspaper, all hell broke loose, and I became a persona non grata— a badge of honor, I thought.
 From this episode I gained an abiding skepticism about MFA/creative writing programs.
-Judy was similarly repulsed by Shelton, whose sessions reviewing her work once ended with the complaint that it “didn’t sound like a woman’s poetry.”
-Later, a Renaissance scholar in the department advised her not to study for a PhD because of her gender.
+(See Lewis Menand’s “Should Creative Writing Be Taught?” - The New Yorker 6/8/09).

 * * *

-In 1971, in great sadness we had to leave Tucson, the desert light, and the mountains— vowing to return as quickly as possible.
-We first headed to Colorado, to enroll at the University of Denver, Jude for a Masters in Library Science, while I went into the English PhD program.We spent as much time driving around the Rockies as we did on campus, but I enjoyed work there with two fine professors.
+In 1971, in great sadness, we had to leave Tucson, the desert light, and the mountains, vowing to return as quickly as possible.
+We first headed to Colorado, to enroll at the University of Denver, Jude for a Masters in Library Science, me in the English PhD program.We spent as much time driving around the Rockies as we did on campus there, but I also encountered two fine scholars.
 Robert Richardson had an exceptional mind and gentle heart.
 He later wrote highly acclaimed critical biographies of Emerson, Thoreau, and William James.
 Bob wore his great learning humbly.
 Novelist John Williams was also on the faculty, and I audited his seminar on prosody, amused by his natty fashion sense (immaculate blue blazers, bow ties, perfectly-trimmed goatee) and was impressed by his intellect.
 I didn't read his novels, Stoner and Augustus, for years, but when I did they knocked me out.

-This immersion was guided and inspired by Dr. Richard Stang, a 19th century scholar who had studied under the great Lionel Trilling at Columbia University and was the best close reader I’ve ever encountered.
+This immersion was guided and inspired by Dr. Richard Stang, a 19th century scholar who had studied under the great Lionel Trilling at Columbia University and was the best close reader I’ve ever known.
 Stang’s seminars were like séances in which literary giants spoke through him.
-His Theory of the Novel in England 1850-1870 was a pioneering study that opened new vistas on the craft of the great Victorian novelists.
+His Theory of the Novel in England 1850-1870 was a pioneering study that opened new vistas on the craft of Victorian novelists.
 I was thrilled when Stang called my doctoral dissertation proposal the best one he ever saw.
-A gentle soul if sometimes wasp-tongued as a teacher, Dick, who died in 2011, became a close friend in later years, and on return visits to St. Louis I often stayed in his home— where both his first wife, Dr. Sondra Stang (a Ford Maddox Ford scholar) before her death in 1990, and later his second, Susan Hacker Stang, a widely exhibited photographer and long-term chair of the Photography Program at Webster University, provided friendship, hospitality, and astute conversation.
+A gentle soul if sometimes wasp-tongued in class, Dick, who died in 2011, became a close friend, and on return visits to St. Louis I often stayed in his home— where both his first wife, Dr. Sondra Stang (a Ford Maddox Ford scholar) before her death in 1990.
+Dick's second wife, Susan Hacker Stang, who retired recently, is a widely exhibited photographer and was the long-term chair of the Photography Program at Webster University.
+Susan often provided us warm hospitality and astute conversation.
+She also graciously invited me to provide an introductory poem to her innovative book reAPPEARANCES, (2016).
+(That poem, “Vision,” is from my The Structure of the Body, 2012.)

-Never in one of Nemerov’s classes, I often spotted him shuffling around campus in jeans and a denim jacket, with a coterie of pretty young women trailing along after him.
-(Was I jealous?
-Nah.)
-When Howard won both a Pulitzer and National Book Award in poetry within a month or so, at his first reading after these honors, he broke up the audience with the opening quip, “Over-rated at last.”
 I agreed.
 In fact, Nemerov’s poetry, for all its technical finesse and intellectual firepower, often struck me as stiff and pontificating.
-This view was no doubt enhanced by the fact that the man snubbed me– twice.
+This view was no doubt reinforced by the fact that the man had snubbed me– twice.
 First, he returned the copy of my chapbook The Other Side, given to him the day before, saying he had no room in his office for more “poesy.”
 (Really?)
 He also left a joint poetry reading that Judy and I gave without even a token word of appreciation.
 (Is there a Pulitzer for rudeness?)
 Is my view of Nemerov influenced by personal pique?
 Sure— but when I recently revisited his Collected Poems, many of them still seemed pompous.